 Homemade Baked Tortilla Chips

-- Bake in oven for 7 minutes, watching carefully.
+- Bake: Bake in oven for 7 minutes, watching carefully.
 Flip the tortilla chips, season the other side with oil and salt and pop back in the oven for 6 more minutes or until golden brown.